add-files-or-folders-to-zip-archives-using-csharp

 Create Password-Protected ZIP Files

-2. Set password using the TraditionalEncryptionSettings object.
+2. Set the password using the TraditionalEncryptionSettings object.

-4. Repeat the above step to add multiple files.
+4. Repeat step 3 for additional files.

 Create Password-Protected ZIP Archives